UPPMAX/HPC-python/docs/day3/seaborn-new.rst

             ml GCC/13.2.0 Python/3.11.5 SciPy-bundle/2023.11 matplotlib/3.8.2 Seaborn/0.13.2

-      On COSMOS, it is recommended that you use the On-Demand Spyder or Jupyter Lab applications to use Seaborn.
+      On Cosmos, it is recommended that you use the On-Demand Spyder or Jupyter Lab applications to use Seaborn.
 These applications are configured to load Seaborn and all its dependencies autonatically, including the SciPy-bundle.
 The demonstrations will be done on Cosmos with Spyder.

       If you must work on the command line, then you will need to load Seaborn separately, along with any prerequisite modules.
 After importing Matplotlib, you will need to set ``matplotlib.use('Tkinter')`` in order to view your plots.